Faab10/SecondoProgetto/README.md

 # SecondoProgetto
 Trajectory Estimation with Kitti by Fabio Cordaro and Carlo Fornetti
+More info available in the Project Report